 The people who vape the most are in middle school and high school.
 By 2018, there were almost 21 percent of students who vaped.
 Adult usage is much lower, at only 9 percent.

 Some people will tell you that vaping kratom is the best way to go, but it’s not so cut and dry.
-While there are some pros to vaping, the practice also has many cons.
+While vaping has some pros, the practice has many cons.

 Overall, vaping kratom isn’t worth it.